Voigt cabinet

 The Voigt cabinet is the current state government of Thuringia, sworn in on 12 December 2024 May after Mario Voigt was elected as Minister-President of Thuringia by the Landtag of Thuringia.
 It is the 11th Cabinet of Thuringia.

 It was formed after the 2024 Thuringian state election by the Christian Democratic Union (CDU), Social Democratic Party (SPD) and the Sahra Wagenknecht Alliance (BSW).
-The alliance of these three parties is the first of its kind in Germany and is known colloquially as a "blackberry coalition" (de).
+The alliance of these three parties is the first of its kind in Germany and is known colloquially as a "blackberry coalition".

+Most BSW members of parliament, and the three ministers, left the BSW party in early September 2026.
+They intend to continue under a new banner.

 Composition

 The Voigt cabinet ministers were sworn in on 13 December 2024.